Back to Guides

 Naturally, higher base fares include any time when cash prices for flights are high, such as last-minute bookings and during peak seasons, as well as booking higher fare classes.

-Let’s take a look at a few examples to illustrate how to make the best use of the voucher.
+Let’s take a look at a few examples to illustrate how to make the best use of your voucher.

 After selecting flights with the voucher applied, the breakdown of the costs shows that Passenger 1 paid a total base fare of $168, and Passenger 2 paid $119 with the companion voucher.